-As ODS refrigerants are either destroyed or utilized, innovation is required to replace the refrigerants with a less alternative to support the needs for cooling, refrigeration, and climate controlled transport throughout the world.
+SDG 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation As ODS refrigerants are either destroyed or utilized, innovation is required to replace the refrigerants with a less harmful yet equally as effective to make them sustainable, with increased resource-use efficiency and greater adoption of clean and environmentally sound technologies and industrial processes, with all countries taking action in accordance with their respective capabilities. alternative to support the needs for cooling, refrigeration, and climate controlled transport throughout the world.
 Directly related to this is the upgrading, retrofitting, and re-imagining within HVAC technologies globally so systems are compatible with newer, more sustainable refrigerant options.

-By eliminating harmful CFCs and HCFCs, entities requiring refrigerant for their operations will need to shift to a more sustainable and climate-friendly move in the direction of lower impact refrigerants as old systems utilizing CFCs break down or CFC sources become harder to find.
+SDG 12: Ensure sustainable consumption and production patterns 12.4 By 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks, and significantly reduce their release to air, water and soil in order to minimize their adverse impacts on human health and the environment By eliminating harmful CFCs and HCFCs, entities requiring refrigerant for their operations will need to shift to a more sustainable and climate-friendly approach.
+Consumers will naturally move in the direction of lower impact refrigerants as old systems utilizing CFCs break down or CFC sources become harder to find.

-SUSTAINABLE DEVELOPMENT GOALS (SDGS) CONTRIBUTIONS REPORT INDUSTRIAL PROJECTS
+SUSTAINABLE DEVELOPMENT GOALS (SDGS) CONTRIBUTIONS REPORT INDUSTRIAL PROJECTS Version 1.0